The Complete Legal Guide For Running Sweepstakes, Contests, & More

 You can make a purchase requirement one of your entry methods for your promotion, just as long as it's not the only entry method for consumers.
 To do this correctly, your promotion must include what’s called an Alternate Method of Entry or AMOE - an additional free, no-cost way for participants to enter.

-Alternate Method Of Entry or AMOE
+Alternate Method Of Entry (AMOE)

-Including clear and accessible Alternate Method of Entry or AMOE options in your promotion ensures that everyone has an equal opportunity to participate, regardless of their willingness or ability to make a purchase.
 AMOEs can be either digital or physical formats, such as submitting an online form, sending an email to a specific promotional email address, or mailing in their entry to the Sponsor’s designated PO Box or office address for manual processing.

-• An Alternate Method of Entry must be available to all participants.
+An Alternate Method of Entry must be available to all participants

-• The AMOE must be clearly disclosed alongside the other entry methods in the Official Rules, marketing materials, and any T&Cs.
+The AMOE must be clearly disclosed alongside the other entry methods in the Official Rules, marketing materials, and any T&Cs.

-• Any entries received via AMOE must receive equal treatment to any entries received via other methods.
+Any entries received via AMOE must receive equal treatment to any entries received via other methods.
 This means you cannot decide to remove AMOE entries from the entry pool in favor of selecting a winner who made a purchase.

-Bonding & Registering For Digital Promotions
+Bonding & Registering For Games of Chance

 The laws behind Registering & Bonding are meant to protect consumers from fraudulent business practices, such as enticing consumers with prizes but later defaulting in their obligation and failing to award the promised prizes to rightful winners.
 This is why Registering & Bonding your promotion is a vital step for ensuring your promotion is legally compliant.